Rudolf Nierlich

 Rudi Nierlich's grave at St. Wolfgang im Salzkammergut.

 Rudolf "Rudi" Nierlich (20 February 1966 – 18 May 1991) was an Austrian alpine skier.
 Born in Sankt Wolfgang im Salzkammergut (Upper Austria), he won a total of eight races in the Alpine Skiing World Cup, and was three times World Champion (1989 and 1991), in Slalom and giant slalom.

 Death

-He died in May 1991 in a traffic collision in Sankt Wolfgang im Salzkammergut.
+Nierlich died in May 1991 in a traffic collision in Sankt Wolfgang im Salzkammergut.